-By Amy Mitchell, Celeste LeCompte, and Samuel Jens
+By Celeste LeCompte, Amy Mitchell, and Samuel Jens

 Artificial intelligence (AI) tools have been used in the news industry for over a decade to assist in automating tasks, including summarizing data from outside sources, crafting financial reports and sports stories and performing grammatical checks.
 However, the release of OpenAI’s ChatGPT in November 2022 ushered in an era of generative artificial intelligence that dramatically reshaped this landscape, and newsrooms’ use of AI tools has been increasing.
 The news industry’s adoption has been spurred by desires for efficiency, hopes of growing readership and general market pressures.
 These processes and decisions are becoming well documented within academia and the trade press.